vsheg/intermediate-ml/content/7-bayesian/index.typ

 $
   hat(p)(bold(x)^j | theta_(j|y)) = h(bold(x)^j) / Z(theta_(j|y)) dot e^(theta_(j|y) dot T(bold(x)^j)), quad T(x) equiv x
 $

+#margin[
+  The training process for Naïve Bayes is computationally efficient - we only need to calculate sufficient statistics for each feature within each class.
+For categorical features, we simply count frequencies; for continuous features, we estimate distribution parameters like mean and variance.
+]

 The empirical risk for all objects, features, and classes can be split per class and per feature, resulting in $|Y| dot k$ separate 1D optimization problems: